reproducibility-challenge/iclr_2019/index.md

 ----

+**News** :

-**News** : We have partnered with [ReScience](https://rescience.github.io/), where selected reproducibility efforts will be published as a special journal issue.
-Watch this space for more information about the review process.
+- We have partnered with [ReScience](https://rescience.github.io/), where selected reproducibility efforts will be published as a special journal issue.
+- Submit a Pull Request (PR) mentioning your issue number to this repository to upload your report
+- **Deadline for submission: January 7th, 2019**
+- Call for Reviewers open: [https://goo.gl/forms/tjrNfubMR8zQClkJ3](https://goo.gl/forms/tjrNfubMR8zQClkJ3)
 ----